-A total of 17 reviews assessed the efficacy/effectiveness and or the impact of one-dose varicella vaccination, with eight reviews providing a meta-analysis(91, 93, 96-101) and nine reviews providing a narrative synthesis of findings.
-(36, 94, 102-108) The monovalent vaccine was assessed in five reviews, two that provided a meta-analysis(91, 97) and three narrative syntheses, (36, 103, 108) while the quadrivalent vaccine was assessed in two reviews, (91, 97) one of which provided a meta-analysis.
-(91) The vaccine type was not clear (that is, monovalent or quadrivalent) in 14 reviews; six reviews that provided a meta-analysis(93, 96, 98-101) and eight reviews that provided a narrative synthesis of findings(36, 94, 102-107) (including two reviews that reported the vaccine type in some countries reviewed but not in others).
-It should be noted that some reviews assessed multiple vaccine types.
-A summary of the characteristics of reviews that included a one-dose strategy is provided in Table 4.2, with a narrative summary of results by outcome and vaccine type provided below.
+A total of 17 reviews assessed the efficacy/effectiveness and or the impact of onedose varicella vaccination, with eight reviews providing a meta-analysis(93, 95, 98-103) and nine reviews providing a narrative synthesis of findings.(36, 96, 104-110) The monovalent vaccine was assessed in five reviews, two that provided a metaanalysis(93, 99) and three narrative syntheses,(36, 105, 110) while the quadrivalent vaccine was assessed in two reviews,(93, 99) one of which provided a meta-analysis.(93) The vaccine type was not clear (that is, monovalent or quadrivalent) in 14 reviews; six reviews that provided a meta-analysis(95, 98, 100-103) and eight reviews that provided a narrative synthesis of findings(36, 96, 104-109) (including two reviews that reported the vaccine type in some countries reviewed but not in others).
+It should be noted that some reviews that included a one-dose strategy is provided in Table 4.2, with a narrative summary of results by outcome and vaccine type provided below.